Aurorum/schedule-revisions-block/readme.txt

 Feel free to send an email or a message with any issues - I'll try to respond quickly!

+== Screenshots ==

+1. On inserting the block, you will be prompted with a way to schedule when the content should appear/disappear
+2. You can always change your mind about the timing of your content's appearance/disappearance.

 == Changelog ==

 = 1.0 =